exakat/exakat-docs/Reference/Rules/Php/FopenMode.rst

 `fopen() <https://www.php.net/fopen>`_ has a few modes, as described in the documentation : 'r', 'r+', for reading;  'w', 'w+' for writing; 'a', 'a+' for appending; 'x', 'x+' for modifying; 'c', 'c+' for writing and locking, 't' for text files and windows only.
 An optional 'b' may be used to make the `fopen() <https://www.php.net/fopen>`_ call more portable and binary safe.
 Another optional 't' may be used to make the `fopen() <https://www.php.net/fopen>`_ call process automatically text input : this one should be avoided.
+Any other values are not understood by PHP.

 .. code-block:: php